Vote for Checks and Balances

 Vote for Checks and Balances: Vote Bi-Partisan

 The Constitution is centered on the concept of Checks and Balances, of requiring broad consensus before acting.
 Both houses of Congress and the President have to approve a bill for it to become law.
 Great idea, isn't it?
-Yet half the citizens are essentially disenfranchised when one party holds all those cards, such as the RepublicanDemocratic Party recently has nationally.
+Yet half the citizens are essentially disenfranchised when one party holds all those cards nationally.
 The idea of Checks and Balances suggests voting for shared governance, so no single party is in complete control and everyone's opinion is valued.
-This year that would most easily mean returning either the Presidency or the Senate to the Democrats.

 Think it doesn't matter?
 Here's a quick quiz: What do the wild abandon of the 1920's and the 1929 stock crash, the beginning of the Great Depression, McCarthyism in the 1950's, the Vietnam war beginning in earnest, the rampant inflation of the late 1970's, and the War in Iraq all have in common?